shreddedbacon/twc-controller/README.md

 * `YOUR_WIFI_SSID` - change this to your WiFi SSID
 * `YOUR_WIFI_PSK_PASSWORD` - change this to your WiFi Password

+The default user that gets created in the operating system is `tesla` with the password `tesla`, you can change this by editing `plain_text_passwd` in the `user-data` file to the password you want to use.

 Once done, simply insert the SD card into the RaspberryPi and power it up, if the WiFi is configured correctly in `user-data` the installer script will download the required images and start the containers.
 This can take a few minutes to do.